-We have reviewed the accompanying interim condensed consolidated statement of financial position of Saudi Company for Hardware, a Saudi Joint Stock Company and its subsidiary ("the Group") as of June 30, 2018 and the related interim condensed consolidated statement of profit or loss and other comprehensive income for the three months and six months period then ended and consolidated statement of changes in equity and consolidated statement of cash flows for the six months period then ended, and notes comprising a summary of significant accounting policy and other explanatory notes.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of Saudi Company for Hardware, a Saudi Joint Stock Company and its subsidiary ("the Group") as of September 30, 2018 and the related interim condensed consolidated statement of profit or loss and other comprehensive income for the three months and nine months period then ended and consolidated statement of changes in equity and consolidated statement of cash flows for the nine months period then ended, and notes comprising a summary of significant accounting policy and other explanatory notes.
 Management is responsible for the preparation and fair presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" that is endorsed in the Kingdom of Saudi Arabia.
-Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.
+Our review.